taknight-101/taknight-101.github.io/_posts/2025-08-16-go-error-mgmt.md

 > </a> — not only discussing the `Restate` product, but also framing the problem domain of application-driven resiliency and why it matters at scale.
 Highly recommended to watch before moving on: <a href="https://www.youtube.com/watch?v=nKio-9e0Cfg" target="_blank">A Gentle Introduction To Restate
 > </a>

-To handle this unpredictability, the industry has developed resilience patterns, now widely used in microservice ecosystems such as:
+To handle this unpredictability, the industry has developed resiliency patterns, now widely used in microservice ecosystems such as:

 - Timeouts – Stop waiting endlessly for a dependency and fail fast.